tacf/HaskellTuringMachine/README.md

  - u is the from the cursor position to "infinity"

 Example:
-Let's assume cursor positioned at 'c' location
+Let's assume cursor positioned at 'c' location,
-Tape = "abbbcdddddBBBBBBB..."
+Tape = "abbbcdddddBBBBBBB...",
 then
 C = ("abbb",<some_state>, "dddddBBBBBBB...")